-As of December 31, 2020, Videotron's shared LTE network reached 94% of the population of the Province of Québec and the Greater Ottawa Area, allowing the vast majority of its potential clients to have access to the latest mobile services.
+As of December 31, 2021, Videotron's shared LTE network reached 94% of the population of the Province of Québec and the Greater Ottawa Area, allowing the vast majority of its potential clients to have access to the latest mobile services.
 Almost all of its towers and transmission equipment are linked through its fibre-optic network using a multiple label switching - or MPLS -protocol.
 Videotron plans to continue developing and enhancing its mobile technological offering by densifying network coverage and increasing download speeds.
 Its network is designed to support important customer growth in coming years as well as rapidly evolving mobile technologies.
-On October 20, 2017, Videotron introduced the Voice over LTE (VoLTE) feature, a new generation of mobile voice services providing eligible users with improved indoor coverage and faster call routing and, on calls between Videotron customers, enabling users to experience HD sound quality on the LTE network.

-Videotron's strategy in the coming years is to build on its position as a telecommunication leader with its mobile services and to keep the technology at the cutting edge as it continues to evolve rapidly and new market standards, such as LTE-A and heterogeneous networks are being deployed.
+Videotron's strategy in the coming years is to build on its position as a telecommunication leader with its mobile services and to keep the technology at the cutting edge as it continues to evolve rapidly and new market standards, such as LTE-A, 5G and heterogeneous networks are being deployed.

 On December 13, 2019, following an exhaustive request for proposal process, Videotron selected Samsung as its LTE-A and 5G network equipment provider.
-During 2020, both LTE-A and 5G technologies have been deployed in selected areas and will continue to be deployed for the next few years.
+During 2020 and 2021, both LTE-A and 5G technologies have been deployed in selected areas and will continue to be deployed for the next few years.